Action is the primary key: a categorical framework for episodic memories and logical reasoning: Discussions

 \subsubsection{Analogy and metaphor}

-As Lakoff and Johnson demonstrated in their famous literature\cite{LakoffJohnson1980}, metaphors are not only rhetoric in literary works but also important parts of cognitive processes.
-According to them, most of the human conceptual system is made up of metaphors.
-In the ``ARGUMENT IS WAR" example, many elements in an argument are expressed using elements of war: \textit{attack a position}, \textit{indefensible}, \textit{strategy}, \textit{new line of attack}, \textit{win}, and \textit{gain ground}\cite{LakoffJohnson1980}.
-This metaphor ignores the difference between the qualitative properties of war and that of argument, such as the existence of violent factors of war: death of humans, blood, pain, and others.
-However, this metaphor preserves the logical structures of the concept of war, i.e., the causal relationships between the elements of war.
-A metaphor ``maps" one episode or concept onto another while preserving the structures of the episode/concept.
-Such a metaphor systematically ignores some of these properties.
-Functors are structure preserving maps.
+As Lakoff and Johnson demonstrated in their famous literature\cite{LakoffJohnson1980}, metaphors are important parts of cognitive processes.
+A metaphor ``maps" one event or concept onto another while preserving the structures of causal chains.
+Such a metaphor systematically ignores the similarities between objects.
 A functor between cognitive-logs with modifications in similarity evaluation may resemble a metaphor.